FScholsen/flist-ui/README.md

 These are the steps I followed from scratch to have everything running:

-- create a new git repo: `git init`
+- Create a new git repo: `git init`
-- create a new npm package: `npm init`
+- Create a new npm package: `npm init`

   This will generate a `package.json`: